jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_3/3_2_Automation_2.md

-# Erin's RNA-seq pipeline for paired end data
+# Erin's pipeline for bulk RNA-seq, paired end data

 Follow this link https://github.com/erinosb/2024_RNAseq_PE_array to get to her Github page and the pipeline.